-New Admin Quick Start | TRITON AP-WEB and Web Filter & Security | v8.0.x, v8.1.x
+New Admin Quick Start | TRITON AP-WEB and Web Filter & Security | v8.2.x

 Get a quick, graphical overview of current and recent system status.
 Learn to customize the information displayed.

 The charts and information areas on the tabs of the Status > Dashboard page offer a quick, graphical overview of current and recent system status and Internet activity.